mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### By Wall System Family

-A better workflow is to collect walls based on they *Wall System Family*.
-Use a combination of components shown here to collect the walls by their *System Family*.
-Notice that the *Walls By System Family* component also returns the wall types of the given *System Family*:
+A better workflow is to collect walls based on the *Wall System Family*.
+Use a combination of components shown here to collect the walls by their *System Family*:

 ![]({{ "/static/images/guides/revit-walls03.png" | prepend: site.baseurl }})